mehradnia/PyTorch-ViT-Image-Classification-with-Apple-MPS-Flask-APIs-Web-Client/README.md

 2. ### Data Augmentation:
 Random transformations are applied to the training data to increase the variety of the dataset.
 Techniques like random resizing, rotations, and color jittering are used to help the model generalize better by learning from a broader range of input variations.

+3. ### Reproducible Data Splitting
+It refers to the systematic partitioning of datasets into training, validation, and test subsets in a manner that guarantees consistency across multiple runs.
+This method helps make model evaluations reliable and allows others to replicate the experiments.
+Reproducible data splitting is important for keeping machine learning workflows fair and ensuring that different models can be compared accurately.